39 Mpg To L 100km

 Q: Is the conversion factor always exactly 235.215?

 A: No, the conversion factor is an approximation based on the commonly used conversion factors for miles to kilometers and gallons to liters.
-Slightly different values might arise depending on the precise conversion factors used.
-However, the difference is usually negligible for practical purposes.
+Because of that, slightly different values might arise depending on the precise conversion factors used.
+On the flip side, the difference is usually negligible for practical purposes.

 Q: Can I convert L/100km to MPG using a similar formula?